paulbackhouse/MavenHibernateMultiModule/README.md

 Here are some ideas on exercises that you could try as part of a learning path:

-- Create new Booking Api controller and some simple GET, POST methods
+- Update Booking Api controller and add a POST method to create a booking
+- Add logic to get a booking for a given booking Id
 - Add delete logic for Bookings
 - Add filter criteria for GET users endpoint, for example, filter by lastname and/or given name
 - Create some unit tests in java